Lance Mountain: Influence

 In Transworld SKATEboardings "30 Most Influential Skaters Of All Time" list, Mountain was selected in the eighteenth position and Skin Phillips, the editor-in-chief of the magazine, commended Mountain for his ability to "put a smile" on the faces of skateboarders over four decades of professional skateboarding.
-At the time that the list was released in December 2011, Mountain stated in response: "I feel like I’ve influenced in the sense that if you want to do it, do it.
-If you don’t want to do it, don’t do it.
-But don’t rely on what people are saying you can do or saying what you can’t do."
+At the time that the list was released in December 2011, Mountain stated in response: "I feel like I've influenced in the sense that if you want to do it, do it.
+If you don't want to do it, don't do it.
+But don't rely on what people are saying you can do or saying what you can't do."

+Other work

 Artist

 Mountain is a prolific artist and, as of March 2013, a catalog of his work is featured on the official Lance Mountain website, lancemountain.com.
 The catalog is divided into three sections: "Art Shows" (a collection of all of the art shows that Mountain has produced, with titles such as "Locals Only" and "Love & Guts"), "Art Owners" (displays photographic portraits of people who own pieces of Mountain's art), and "Random Stuff" (includes Mountain's work with items such as coffee tables, stencils, and oil paint).

 In 2011, Mountain and his son contributed pieces to an art exhibition that celebrated the life of Joe Strummer, the former band member of The Clash who died in 2002.
 Mountain also provided graphics for a Peralta-directed television movie named When Disaster Strikes.

+In July 2023, Mountain participated as a special guest artist in the Los Angeles art and music collective Surf Skate Roots Rock, reuniting with fellow skateboarding pioneers such as Tony Alva, Steve Olson, Lonnie Toft, etc.

+In June 2024, Mountain organized an art and memorabilia exhibition to coincide with his 60th birthday.
+The exhibition was titled "Everything Must Go" and was held in Los Angeles, California.
+Skateboard equipment, photographs, paintings and other works produced or accumulated over the course of Mountain's career were featured.